 If you are involved in an accident and charged with a DWI-related offense, then you may not be able to have your record ever hidden from public view.
 This potential outcome means that the consequences of your DWI conviction could last for the rest of your life.

-A Texas DWI Lawyer Will Help You Fight Your DWI Charge
+A Texas DWI Attorney Will Help You Fight Your DWI Charge

 The potential penalties for a DWI conviction make it clear why you should pull out all the stops when defending yourself from your charge.
-A Texas DWI lawyer may provide several services that you could find valuable, and that may help you take your mind off of the stress of impending DWI-related charges.
+A Texas DWI attorney may provide several services that you could find valuable, and that may help you take your mind off of the stress of impending DWI-related charges.

 Some of the ways that a lawyer may assist you include: